-Managers in general, including information systems managers, constantly make decisions.
-Rarely are they lucky enough to have "full information ".
-Decision making under uncertainty is the norm.
-This class teaches a range of quantitative methods for making practical decisions under uncertainty, and in doing so gives an intense introduction into the art of mathematical modeling of business and social systems.
-The methods covered include forecasting, queuing theory and Monte Carlo simulation.
-Some deterministic optimization methods will also be covered.
-The emphasis will be on "end user modeling " that equips the students to use these methods to inform his or her own future decision making, but where appropriate will be extended to consider construction of decision support systems generally.
+Managers in general including information systems managers constantly make decisions, rarely with full information.
+This class teaches a range of quantitative methods for making practical decisions under uncertainty and in doing so gives an intense introduction into the art of mathematical modeling of business and social systems.
+The methods covered include optimization, forecasting, and Monte Carlo simulation.
+The emphasis will be on end user modeling that equips the students to use these methods for decisions in operations and management, but where appropriate may be extended to consider construction of decision support systems generally.

 1. Recognize opportunities to model difficult decision problems using linear optimization, network modeling, forecasting and simulation.

 2. Learn how to apply these methodologies in a spreadsheet.